theNewDynamic/minjinlee.com/_posts/2016-12-09-publishers-weekly-spring-2017-announcements-literary-fiction.md

 Grand Central

 Pachinko by Min Jin Lee (Feb.
-7, hardcover, $27, ISBN 978-1-4555-6393-7) follows one Korean family through the generations, beginning in early 1900s Korea with Sunja, the prized daughter of a poor yet proud family, whose unplanned pregnancy threatens to shame them all.&nbsp;
+7, hardcover, $27, ISBN 978-1-4555-6393-7) follows one Korean family through the generations, beginning in early 1900s Korea with Sunja, the prized daughter of a poor yet proud family, whose unplanned pregnancy threatens to shame them all.

 Graywolf